olcf/olcf-user-docs/systems/andes_user_guide.rst

 --------------------------------

-The *modules* software package allows you to dynamically modify your user environment by using pre-written *modulefiles*. environment modules are provided through `Lmod <https://lmod.readthedocs.io/en/latest/>`__, a Lua-based module system for dynamically altering shell environments.  by managing changes to the shell’s environment variables (such as ``path``, ``ld_library_path``, and ``pkg_config_path``), Lmod allows you to alter the software available in your shell environment without the risk of creating package and version combinations
+The *modules* software package allows you to dynamically modify your user environment by using pre-written *modulefiles*.
+Environment modules are provided through `Lmod <https://lmod.readthedocs.io/en/latest/>`__, a Lua-based module system for dynamically altering shell environments.
+By managing changes to the shell’s environment variables (such as ``path``, ``ld_library_path``, and ``pkg_config_path``), Lmod allows you to alter the software available in your shell environment without the risk of creating package and version combinations